sass/sass/accepted/calc-functions.md

   * Otherwise, if `arguments` contains exactly two numbers `dividend` and `modulus`:

-    > These numbers need not have known units, since mod and rem are linear
-    > functions so they'll work equivalently for percentages as for the numbers
-    > they represent.

     * If `dividend` and `modulus` are [definitely-incompatible], throw an error.